INGV/pid-land/README.md

 **WF Handle** is a **JSON Schema** designed to describe **Information-centric metadata** for waveform digital objects.

-It represents the **information core** of the PID-LAND architecture and provides a **machine-actionable, FAIR-compliant description** of waveform digital objects, independently of storage systems or delivery services.

 WF Handle focuses on **what the data is**, while complementary schemas **WF Provenance** describe **how the data was produced**.